 Care should be taken here that the child’s age is taken into consideration, as they may not be able to maintain focus for their ceremony for a lengthy amount of time.

-Same sex couples or anyone else who does not want or cannot have a legally binding relationship such as marriage can have a commitment ceremony demonstrating that they are still committed to each other and their relationship.
+Couples who do not want or cannot have a legally binding relationship such as marriage can have a commitment ceremony demonstrating that they are still committed to each other and their relationship.

 A commitment ceremony acknowledges this in front of family and friends and can be as meaningful and intentional as a marriage ceremony to celebrate your love and union your way and to reflect who you are.